Frequently asked questions

-No. LevelCredit reports only verified data to the credit bureaus.
-If there is a month where a rent payment is not found, LevelCredit will not report any data to the bureaus that month.
-This will not negatively affect your score.
-If your payment was not automatically verified, you'll need to log in to your LevelCredit account and confirm which payment to report.
+LevelCredit reports only verified and accurate data to the credit bureaus.
+If there is a month where a rent payment is not automatically found, LevelCredit will work with you and the property manager to verify this payment.
+This will not negatively affect your score unless we determine that the payment was in fact missed and or you moved out with an open balance.
+You can log in to your LevelCredit account at any time to search for your payment.
 Please reach out to us if you cannot find the payment, and we'd be happy to help.

 What if I pay a different amount each month?

 No problem.
 You might pay a slightly different amount each month if your utilities are included in your rent, or if you have to pay an additional fee to your landlord.
 Although your base rent is what we report as paid to the bureaus each month, you can still match a transaction for slightly more or less.
 Keep in mind that if your rent amount is very different from the initial transaction you match, you may have to log in and re-match your next transaction.
 We are committed to reporting accurate information only.
 If we detect fraudulent reporting, your tradeline will be removed.